brianliebe/CS350/README.md

-# Operating Systems
+# Operating Systems (CS350)

-This is a collection of the assignments I completed for Operating Systems.
-All work is my own and, of course, not available for submission by any other student.
+*\* All work is my own and not available for use under any circumstances without my written permission*